General Online Research 2023 (GOR 23, https://www.gor.de)

-You can download the Call for Papers for the GOR Best Practice Award Competition here (Extended Deadline: 21 May 2023).
+You can download the Call for Papers for the GOR Thesis Award Competition here (Extended Deadline: 19 November 2023).

-You can download the Call for Papers for Track D “Innovation in Practice” here (Extended Deadline: 21 May 2023).
+You can download the Call for Workshops here (Extended Deadline: 11 December 2023).

-You can download the Call for Papers for the GOR Thesis Award Competition here (Deadline: 30 April 2023).
+You can download the Call for Papers for the GOR Best Practice Award Competition here (Extended Deadline: 11 December 2023).

-For information on poster submission, please see call below (point 6, submission deadline 31 May 2023).
+For information on poster submission, please see call below (point 5, Deadline: 18 December 2023)

 Main topics: Online and Mobile Web Surveys, Data Science, Big Data, Smart Data, Political Research, Public Opinion, Political Online Communication, Online Market Research

-Partner and Co-Organizer: University of Kassel, Prof. Dr. Bettina Langfeldt
+Partner and Co-Organizer: Rheinische Fachhochschule Köln – University of Applied Sciences, Prof. Dr. Christian Bosau

 Conference Topics